Reviewing Zulip code¶

 to the commit hash or the Detail links on a pull request.
 (Example:

-X next to
+bottom and click the red X next to

 - Technical design.
 There are a lot of considerations here: security, migration paths/backwards compatibility, cost of new dependencies, interactions with features, speed of performance, API changes.
 Security is especially important and worth thinking about carefully with any changes to security-sensitive code like views.